-THE OLIFANTS WEST CONSERVATION TRUST (THE BLACK MAMBAS) - SOUTH AFRICA in Greater Kruger National Park.
-PAMS FOUNDATION - TANZANIA
+37. THE OLIFANTS WEST CONSERVATION TRUST (THE BLACK MAMBAS) - SOUTH AFRICA

 The Black Mambas are the first majority-women anti-poaching unit in the world.
-Having started in 2013, the group has grown rapidly to 32 women and one man, today covering an area of over 100,000 acres
+Having started in 2013, the group has grown rapidly to 32 women and one man, today covering an area of over 100,000 acres in Greater Kruger National Park.